Key varieties for prime $\mathbb{Q}$-Fano threefolds defined by Freudenthal triple systems: Introduction

 \subsection{A future plan}

 As is noted in Subsection \ref{subsec:Structure-of-the}, the affine variety $\mathfrak{U}_{\mathbb{A}}^{14}$ produces examples of prime $\mQ$-Fano $3$-folds which are also obtained from the $G_{2}^{(4)}$-cluster variety $\mathfrak{Cl}_{\mA}^{10}$.
 By Theorem \ref{thm:A-variety-14Sum} (2), one more example is already added in this paper.
 Actually, we can verify that the affine variety $\mathfrak{U}_{\mA}^{14}$ produce more examples of prime $\mQ$-Fano 3-folds.
-Since the verification takes more pages (cf.~\cite{Tak3,Tak4}), we will publish it elsewhere.
+Since the verification takes more pages (cf.~\cite{Tak7}), we will publish it elsewhere.

-\textbf{ Notation.} \begin{itemize} \item $w(*)$: the weight of coordinate $*$ of a weighted projective space. \item If we put weights for the entries of a matrix $A$, we denote by $w(A)$ the set of the weights implemented in the matrix form corresponding to $A$. \item For a $2\times3$ matrix $M=\left( \right)$, we define For a $3\times2$ matrix, we have a similar definition. \end{itemize} \textbf{ Acknowledgment}.
-I am grateful to Professor Shigeru Mukai; inspired by his articles \cite{Mu1,Mu2}, I was led to Jordan algebra and FTS to describe key varieties.
-Moreover, I was helped to find the key variety $\mathfrak{U}_{\mA}^{14}$ by his inference as for dimensions of key varieties.
+\textbf{ Notation.} \begin{itemize} \item $w(*)$: the weight on the coordinate $*$ of a weighted projective space. \item If we put weights for the entries of a matrix $A$, we denote by $w(A)$ the set of the weights implemented in the matrix form corresponding to $A$. \item For a $2\times3$ matrix $M=\left( \right)$, we define For a $3\times2$ matrix, we have a similar definition. \end{itemize} \textbf{ Acknowledgment}.
+I am grateful to Professor Shigeru Mukai; inspired by his articles \cite{Mu1,Mu2}, I was led to Jordan algebras and FTSs to describe key varieties.
+Moreover, I was helped to find the key variety $\mathfrak{U}_{\mA}^{14}$ by his inference for the dimensions of key varieties.
 I would like to dedicate this paper to him on his 70th birthday.
 This work is supported in part by Grant-in Aid for Scientific Research (C) 16K05090.